prebid/prebid.github.io/guide.md

 **_includes**

-The includes directory contains HTML files that can be included within layout files, such as a file for the header and footer.
+The includes directory contains HTML files that can be included within files, such as a file for the header and footer.

 **_posts**

-The posts directory contains the files that are the content of the blog section of the site.
+The posts directory contains the files that make up the content of the blog section of the site.
 Unlike the layouts and includes directories, the posts files are written in Markdown.
 A blog.html file in the layout directory provides the formatting for these Markdown files.

 **_bidders**

-The bidders directory is a special use directory specifically for the Prebid site.
-In the _config.yml file there is a collections key, the value for this key represents directories whose contents are automatically generated into a key/value collection.
-It is similar to the data directory except each file represents one entry in the collection.

-The files in this directory are used to construct the table of partners on the partners.html page.
+The bidders directory is not a standard part of Jekyll; it’s a special use directory specifically for the Prebid.org site.
+The files in this directory are used to construct the table of partners on the partners/partners.html page.

 **_sites**